WPChill/strong-testimonials/readme.txt

 8. Template files and template functions.

 == Changelog ==

+= 2.10.3 - July 13, 2016 =
+* Fix conflict with NextGEN Gallery.
+* Fix bugs in update process.
+* Add `wpmtst_before_testimonial` and `wpmtst_after_testimonial` hooks for prepending and appending content to each testimonial.

 = 2.10.2 - July 12, 2016 =
 * Fix bug in "Read more" selector.